rpajanssen/java-triangle/exception-handling/README.md

 Just run all tests: `mvn clean test`

 Note: for the integration tests we use SpringCloudContract to generate the tests before they are run by maven as a regular unit test.
+The generated tests can be found in `<module>\target\generated-test-sources`.

 For more on integration testing examples see: https://p-bitbucket.nl.eu.abnamro.com:7999/projects/COESD/repos/devcon2019